 So pious Nigerian faithful,

 Naira Marley is not a demon or whatever, and it is more about the changing state of things than on the artist himself.
 Literally anyone could have achieved what Naira Marley achieved which involves turning your children against their Moral Instruction classes.
 A pop-culture trend is a trend and it doesn’t have to make sense.
-The only tangible lesson to draw from here is how eager young Nigerians are to embrace this tendency that loosens the subdued parts of them.
+The only tangible notion to highlight here is how eager young Nigerians are to embrace such openings that help loosen their subdued parts.